Personalized Rowan Storybook ā Make His the Hero

 How Personalized Stories Help Rowan Grow

 Exposure to varied story scenarios expands Rowan's creative repertoire.
 Each adventure introduces new settings, new types of problems, new character dynamics.
-This diversity is essential for creative development; the more patterns Rowan's brain absorbs, the more raw material it has for future creative combinations.
+The more patterns Rowan's brain absorbs, the more raw material it has for future creative combinations.

-Parents can extend this creative development by asking open-ended questions during reading.
-"What would you have done differently?" or "What do you think happens next?" transforms passive consumption into active creative practice, further developing Rowan's imaginative capabilities.
+Parents can extend this work with open-ended questions: "What would you have done differently?" or "What do you think happens next?"
+These invitations transform passive listening into active creative practice and give Rowan the experience of authoring, not just receiving, a story.

 What Makes Rowan Special